MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-subscription-edition.md

 # Installing SharePoint Server Subscription Edition
 <a name="section1"> </a>

-The procedure to install SharePoint Server v.Next is similar to installing SharePoint Server 2019.
+The procedure to install SharePoint Server Subscription Edition is similar to installing SharePoint Server 2019.
 The steps are as follows:

 1. Install [Windows Server 2019](https://www.microsoft.com/en-in/evalcenter/evaluate-windows-server-2019) on your test server.
 2. Install [SQL Server 2019](https://www.microsoft.com/en-in/evalcenter/evaluate-sql-server-2019) on your test server or an additional test server.